deadlyjack/Acode/readme.md

 # Acode editor (Code editor for android)

 This is a hybrid app using Apache Cordova.
 This app is published on play store.
-Check it out from [here](https://play.google.com/store/apps/details?id=com.foxdebug.acodefree).
+Check it out from [here](https://acode.foxdebug.com).

-Warning, this project is not organised and it is very hard understand the project structure.
+Note: This project is not organised and it is very hard understand the project structure.
 I'll try to make it clear as possible.

 ## Project structure